-In severe cases, your healthcare provider may need to remove part of the nail surgically.
-The procedure is called a nail avulsion.
-Surgery keeps the edge of the nail from growing inward and cutting into your skin.
+In severe cases, your healthcare provider may need to remove part of your nail surgically through a procedure called nail avulsion.
+Ingrown toenail surgery keeps the edge of your nail from growing inward and cutting into your skin.

 You can take these steps to prevent an ingrown toenail:

 Most of the time, this foot condition isn’t a serious health problem.
 Ingrown toenail treatment usually works.
 Your ingrown toenail won’t grow back if you practice good foot care.